-- (a) the nominal principal amounts of off-balance sheet items are multiplied by the (CCFs; and - (b) the resulting credit equivalent amounts are multiplied by the risk weights applicable to the counterparty or by the type of asset. - 37.
-SFIs should categorize and convert off-balance sheet exposures into credit exposure equivalents by using the appropriate CCF specified in Table 10 of the Bahamas Capital Regulations, 2020.
+- 37. A two-step approach is used in order to derive the risk-weighted amounts: - (a) the nominal principal amounts of off-balance sheet items are multiplied by the CCFs; and - (b) the resulting credit equivalent amounts are multiplied by the risk weights applicable to the counterparty or by the type of asset. - 38.
+SFIs should categorise and convert off-balance sheet exposures into credit exposure equivalents by using the appropriate CCF specified in Table 10 of the Capital Regulations.
 Any commitment to provide off-balance sheet facilities should be assigned the lower of the two applicable CCFs.

-9. CREDIT RISK MITIGATION
+10. CREDIT RISK MITIGATION

-- 38. SFIs use a number of techniques to mitigate the credit risks to which they are exposed.
-For example, exposures may be collateralized by first priority claims, in whole or in part with cash or securities, a loan exposure may be guaranteed by a third party or SFIs may agree to net loans owed to them against deposits from the same counterparty. - 39.
+- 39. SFIs use a number of techniques to mitigate the credit risks to which they are exposed.
+For example, exposures may be collateralised by first priority claims, in whole or in part with cash or securities, a loan exposure may be guaranteed by a third party or SFIs may agree to net loans owed to them against deposits from the same counterparty. - 40.
 SFIs may use the following credit risk mitigation techniques to mitigate the credit risks to which they are exposed.
-Recognized techniques include: - (1) collateralization; - (2) netting; and - (3) guarantees - 40.
+Recognised techniques include - (1) collateralisation; - (2) netting; and - (3) guarantees - 41.
 There are two methods of credit risk mitigation that may be used under the Basel framework the simple method and the comprehensive method.
-For the purposes of calculating risk-weighted assets, only the simple method must be applied to banking book exposures where recognized credit risk mitigation techniques have been used.
-In the simple method, the risk weight of collateral is substituted for the risk weight of the counterparty for the collateralized portion of an exposure (subject to a floor of 20%).
+For the purposes of calculating risk-weighted assets, only the simple method must be applied to banking book exposures where recognised credit risk mitigation techniques have been used.
+In the simple method, the risk weight of collateral is substituted for the risk weight of the counterparty for the collateralised portion of an exposure (subject to a floor of 20%).
 Similarly, in the case of guarantees, the risk weight applicable to the credit protection is substituted for the risk weight applicable to the underlying exposure.